mihe/node-hot/README.md

-node-hot will traverse the dependants of any changed module and look for an accepting module, meaning you could get away with only having `module.hot.accept` in your entry point if you wish.
+node-hot will traverse the dependants of any changed module and look for an accepting module, meaning you could get away with only having `module.hot.accept` in one of your base modules.
+However, due to limitations in node-hot, you will not be able to `accept` from the main module (the entry point).

 If you wish to preserve state inbetween reloads, you can store that state in the `module.hot.data` object.
 The callback sent into `module.hot.dispose` will be